 Summer is just around the corner, and you know what that means: time to get that air conditioner up and running again.
 Yet if you’re not careful, increased AC use can cause your energy bills to spiral out of control.
 Fortunately, our Richmond HVAC pros are here to make sure that doesn’t happen.
 Keep reading for the top ways to save on your AC bill this summer, and contact Blazer Heating and Air for AC repair, installation, and more.

-- Consider Installing an Automatic Thermostat: Experts agree that to cut down on energy usage, it’s best to turn off your HVAC system when you are away from home.
+- Consider Installing an Automatic Thermostat: Experts agree that to cut down on energy usage and reduce electric bill costs, it’s best to turn off your HVAC system when you are away from home.
 For times you’re at work or on vacation this summer, you should consider conserving energy by installing an automatic thermostat.
 Automatic, smart thermostats learn your habits, and will keep the house cooler when you’re in it and warmer when you’re away all on their own.
 This not only simplifies things for you, it can also save a lot of money.
 Make sure to install your programmable thermostat away from your television or computer or other technology that emits heat, however, as this can cause it to function under the assumption your home is hotter than it actually is.

 - Open Windows at Night Rather Than Running the AC: We understand that in certain areas, it remains very humid at night, and for people who don’t live on the ground floor, heat often becomes trapped inside their space during the day, making it very warm in the evening.
 However, if you are able to, consider turning your AC unit off as the temperature drops and it gets dark out, then opening the windows to let in the natural cool air from outside.
 Then, in the morning, quickly shut the windows right away to trap that cool air for as long as possible.